 This course is an introduction to theatre production through the study and use of basic design elements including sets, lights, props, sound, costumes, and makeup.
 Students will be involved in design, construction, and execution of Barton College theatrical productions.
 Lecture, demonstration, and hands-on experience are employed, as well as the manipulation of hand tools, power tools, and paint, so students are expected to dress accordingly.
 A student should never use tools without a clear understanding of appropriate safety procedures.
-Additional hours may be required during the theatre production period: show and hours TBD.
-Fall.
+Additional hours may be required during a theatre production period.
+Spring, alternating with THE 314.